14 Exception handling [except]

 When an exception is thrown, control is transferred to the nearest handler with a matching type ([except.handle]); “nearest” means the handler for which the compound-statement or ctor-initializer following the try keyword was most recently entered by the thread of control and not yet exited.

-Throwing an exception initializes a temporary object, called the exception object.
+Throwing an exception initializes an object with dynamic storage duration, called the exception object.

 The memory for the exception object is allocated in an unspecified way, except as noted in [basic.stc.dynamic.allocation].